Medion

-Medion AG is a German consumer electronics company and a subsidiary of Chinese multinational technology company Lenovo.
-The company operates in Europe, Turkey, Asia-Pacific, the United States and Australia.
+Medion AG is a German consumer electronics company.
+The company operates in Europe, Asia-Pacific, the United States and Australia.
 The company's main products are computers and notebooks, but also smartphones, tablet computers, digital cameras, TVs, refrigerators, toasters, and fitness equipment.

+Today, Medion is owned by Chinese multinational technology company Lenovo, who became majority shareholders in 2011 and bought it outright in 2025.

 Products

 Medion products in Australia and the United States are available exclusively at Aldi and Super Billing Computers, with some products (such as DVD players) branded as Tevion (Aldi's own brand).
 Some of Medion's formal laptops were sold in North America at Best Buy stores and were sold in Canada at Future Shop as Cicero Computers.

 In the United Kingdom, Medion products, including laptops and desktop computers, have been sold by Aldi, Sainsbury's, Somerfield, Woolworths, and Tesco, as well as being sold directly through Medion's own Web site and various other online retailers.

 Medion launched Aldi Talk, also MEDIONmobile, in Germany and ALDImobile in Australia in an agreement with Aldi Stores.
 Medion Australia Pty Limited remains the owner of ALDIMobile.